-Regulation VII
+Regulation VII Schedules

-Schedules

-- (a) The schedule of games for the regular season shall be prepared by the Board of Directors of the league (or district, if the Big League is administered as a district operation) and must provide for not less than twelve (12) games per team per regular season against other Little League teams within their respective division, exclusive of playoff and tournament games.
+- (a) The schedule of games for the regular season shall be prepared by the Board of Directors of the league and must provide for not less than twelve (12) games per team per regular season against other Little League teams within their respective division, exclusive of playoff and tournament games.
 Tee Ball: It is recommended that no more than twelve (12) games be scheduled per team per season. - (b) The schedule should provide for not less than two (2) games per week per team.
 Any facility used for practices and/or games must be approved by the local league Board of Directors.
-Intermediate (50-70) Division, Junior League, and Senior League: Interleague play is permitted provided the proper form is submitted to the District Administrator for approval.
-Big League: Interleague play is permitted within the district. - (c) Where there are two (2) or more leagues in one locality, teams of one league shall not play teams of another league, without approval of the District Administrator, and Regional Director, when necessary as noted in Regulation I(c)(5). - (d) Little League (Major) Division: A team may play one (1) doubleheader in a calendar week.
+Intermediate (50-70) Division, Junior League, and Senior League: Interleague play is permitted provided the proper form is submitted to the District Administrator for approval. - (c) Where there are two (2) or more leagues in one locality, teams of one league shall not play teams of another league, without approval of the District Administrator, and Regional Director, when necessary as noted in Regulation I(c)(5). - (d) Little League (Major) Division: A team may play one (1) doubleheader in a calendar week.
 No team shall play three games in a day.
 (Exception under condition of Rule 4.12.)